Sensex, Nifty end marginally lower; pharma stocks cap losses

 Benchmark indices closed lower as investors booked profit in metal stocks amid negative global cues.
 Sensex ended 66 points lower at 52,586 and Nifty fell 15 points to 15,763.
-During the week, Sensex lost 0.73% or 389 points and Nifty fell 0.59% or 93 points.

 Bajaj Finance was the top Sensex loser, shedding 2.59 per cent, followed by Bajaj Finserv, SBI, Tata Steel, Titan, Asian Paints and Axis Bank.